 We would advise you talk through the costs involved for the rooms so when your son or daughter lists preferences in their application, they are within their price range.

-There are a number of rooms available for those student who want to stay on campus after their first year.
+There are a number of rooms available for those students who want to stay on campus after their first year.
 Information on how to apply for accommodation as a continuing student is published on our website in Autumn term.

 We understand that your child may wish to move into private sector accommodation and there are plenty of options around the city.
-We support the city of York Council who run an accreditation scheme called YorProperty and we encourage students to view the higher standard YorPropertyPlus accommodation.

 The extra responsibilities involved in living in the private sector can be stressful.
 It's worth talking about these responsibilities with your son or daughter so that they are prepared for moving out of campus accommodation.

 Some things to consider regarding private sector accommodation are:

 You can find detailed information about living in the private sector on our accommodation help pages.

 If your child accepts a University room for the next academic year and subsequently secures a placement or wants to go on an exchange programme, they can be released from their University accommodation if they notify Accommodation Services in accordance with their residence agreement.

 When your child returns from a placement or a year abroad they might find that many of their friends have graduated and left York.
 We would encourage students in this situation to apply for University accommodation as a continuing student.
 Our application dates are advertised on our website during the Autumn term.